gto76/wfdl/README.md

   ]
 ```

-Elements are grouped by distance from the watches edge.
+Face elements are grouped by the distance from the watches edge.
 0 means "on the edge" and 100 "in the center" of the watch.
-First element of the group denotes how much toward the center are all the elements in the group positioned.
-In this case only one hundredth of the watches diameter.
+Our first group contains three elements, all of which are positioned one hundredth of the watches diameter from the edge.

 ```python
     [1,